Closed for the year.

 It is generally considered a good idea to avoid using straw from grain crops as garlic mulch because it may contain wheat leaf curl mites, which like to eat away at the garlic bulbs in storage.

-Alfalfa can be used as a mulch as it adds a lot of nitrogen. the problem with alfalfa is the deer like to come and eat it , so they tend to make a big mess of your garlic beds in the process.
+Alfalfa can be used as a mulch as it adds a lot of nitrogen.
+The problem with alfalfa is the deer like to come and eat it , so they tend to make a big mess of your garlic beds in the process.
+Electric fencing can help deter the deer.
 If you can wait until the ground is somewhat frozen before applying the mulch, it will prevent mice from digging down and eating the planted cloves.

 Spring is full of anticipation.
 As soon as the snow starts to melt off the beds you can expect to see new garlic shoots poking up.
 For us, the Turbans are usually poking their heads up around the end of February, followed by most everything else towards the middle of March.
 Tibetan is the last to put in an appearance, sometime in April.

-Around the beginning of April we may fertilize lightly with nitrogen and sulphate of potash, which adds sulphur and potassium, both necessary for bulb development.
+Around the beginning of April we may fertilize the growing garlic lightly with nitrogen and sulphate of potash, which adds sulphur and potassium, both necessary for bulb development.

-Because we live on a farm that has been cultivated for a very long time, and we are certified organic and do not use herbicides, weeds can quickly become a big problem if they are not kept in check.
-We typically hoe the entire field on a three week rotation to keep the weeds manageable.
-We try to keep the walkways fairly clean as well.
-Our favourite type of hoe no longer meets our requirements in durability, so we are making our own for the coming year.
-We'll see how that works out....
+Because I live on a farm that has been cultivated for a very long time, and the farm is certified organic and do not use herbicides, weeds can quickly become a big problem if they are not kept in check.
+I typically hoe the entire field on a three week rotation to keep the weeds manageable.
+I try to keep the walkways fairly clean as well.

-It's important to keep the weeds in check because they compete with garlic for nutrients and sunlight.
-If your garlic beds are jungles don't expect the garlic to be too productive.
+It's important to keep the weeds in check because they compete with the growing garlic for nutrients and sunlight.
+If your garlic beds are weed jungles don't expect the garlic to be too productive.

 Around late May or early June,those garlic varieties that are going to produce scapes will suddenly push up a stalk through the centre of the leaves.
 The scape will be tipped with an umbel, which is where the bulbils grow.